 Korean researchers asked 22 patients with high blood pressure to inhale either an aromatherapy blend of Lemon, Lavender and Ylang Ylang essential oils prepared in the ratio of 2:2:1, or similar, artificial fragrances, for two minutes, twice a day, for three weeks.
 In those inhaling the real aromatherapy essential oils, significant reductions in systolic blood pressure were recorded compared to those inhaling the artificial fragrances.
 No significant reductions in diastolic blood pressure occurred, however.

 In another study, 52 people with high blood pressure were divided into groups, one of which was asked to inhale a blend of Lavender, Ylang-Ylang and Bergamot aromatherapy oils, once a day, for 4 weeks.
 Significant reductions in blood pressure, pulse, subjective stress, anxiety state, and blood levels of the stress hormone, cortisol, occurred in those inhaling the aromatherapy oils compared to placebo.
+In those inhaling the real aromatherapy essential oils, blood pressure reduced by19/10 mmHg.
 The researchers concluded that inhaling these aromatherapy oils was an effective intervention to reduce psychological stress responses and blood pressure in patients with essential hypertension.